Religion

 How are race and religion related?
 If we reject the idea of race as a fixed biological essence and think of it instead as a product of human history, how do we understand religion’s role in the historical production of race?
 This course explores the ways religions reinforce and resist practices of racialization, and further asks how religious identity itself comes to be understood in racial, ethnic, and/or nationalist terms.
 The course will examine pre-modern and modern forms of anti-Semitism, Orientalism and Islamophobia; it will ask whether the caste system in Hindu South Asia can or should be understood in terms of race; and it will take up religion’s complex entanglements in the slave trade, the plantation system, and European settler colonialism in the Americas.
 We will read from the primary source historical texts (Valladolid Debate), a selection of foundational theorists (such as Sylvia Wynter, B.R.
 Ambedkar, Hannah Arendt, Edward Said and Frantz Fanon), and a range of contemporary voices and perspectives.
 May be elected a Indigeneity, Race, and Ethnicity Studies 270.

 This course offers an in-depth exploration of a wide variety of texts drawn from across Buddhist traditions.
 Buddhist literature is vast in scope and extremely rich in imagination, offering to its readers a fantastic world populated by Buddhas, advanced bodhisattvas, heavenly paradises, supernatural occurrences, profound philosophical discussions, and enigmatic words of wisdom.
 We will focus both on placing these texts within their proper historical context within the development of Buddhism and engaging them creatively as modern readers.
 Taken together, this literature can help us learn to think and imagine otherwise possibilities for relating to the world and moving forward into the twenty-first century.
-May be taken for credit toward the South Asian and Middle Eastern Studies major.
+May be taken for credit toward the South Asia and Humanistic Inquiry requirements of the South Asian and Middle Eastern Studies major.

 One-time offerings of studies of selected authors, themes, or religious traditions at the intermediate level.
 See course schedule for any current offerings.